divyanshupatel17/vit-connect/docs/PRIVACY_POLICY.md

 ## 8. No Control or Responsibility

-VIT Connect is a third-party app developed independently by students.
+VIT Verse is a third-party app developed independently by students.
 We do **NOT** have any control over:

 - VTOP's availability, uptime, or data accuracy.
 - VIT Chennai's official policies or academic data.